A Typical Singaporean Financial Journey: Up To $427,035 Projected Expenses

 |35 Years 8 Months

 |26 Years 11 Months

 Our Advice: Start Budgeting And Saving Smartly Now!

-The numbers may look scary, but also, some of these costs, such as your housing and cost of having a baby can be offset with your CPF.
+The numbers may look scary, but on the bright side, some of these costs such as your housing and having a baby can be offset with your CPF savings.